Odilomar/Translate-Rest-API/README.md

-# :rocket: Translate API
+# :rocket: Translate Rest API
-  This API is focused to translate text from English to Portuguese and from Portuguese to English using IBM Language Translator API.
+  This API is focused to translate text from English to Portuguese and from Portuguese to English using [IBM Language Translator API](https://cloud.ibm.com/apidocs/language-translator).
   It is created using Typescript, NodeJs, ExpressJs and IBM Watson.

 ## :pushpin: Required